-A reader named Alex sent me the sweetest, ego-stroking email thanking me for alerting her to toxic sex toy materials and iffy lube ingredients, James Deen’s existence, and glass dildos.
+A reader named Alex sent me the sweetest, ego-stroking email thanking me for alerting her to toxic sex toy materials and iffy lube ingredients, the existence of good porn, and glass dildos.
 She bought the Crystal Delights Star Delight and Comet G Wand based on my reviews, and confessed, in perhaps the greatest compliment ever given to me, “my vagina thanks you from the bottom of its (our?) heart.”

 Intrigued, I asked her to elaborate.
 And elaborate she did!

 I bought the Key Comet G Wand as a bit of an impulse buy after seeing the review on Hey Epiphora.
 Actually I had originally been tossing up between it and the njoy Pure Wand, but the Comet G Wand was cheaper and therefore it won out.
 I should quickly preface this thing by saying that my G-spot and I are not the best of friends.
 Occasionally I can work myself up enough to have an amazing orgasm but that’s quite rare — usually it’s a stranger to me.